mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

   ./main.native
 ```

-If you are building for a different Mirage platform, change the `--unix` switches appropriately (presently either `--xen` or `--unix`).
+If you are building for a different MirageOS platform, change the `--unix` switches appropriately (presently either `--xen` or `--unix`).
 The `OS` module packs several sub-modules depending of the backend, [unix](https://github.com/mirage/mirage-platform/tree/master/unix/lib)
 or [xen](https://github.com/mirage/mirage-platform/tree/master/xen/lib).